Jjateen/butterFlyz-DL-App/README.md

 # Butterfly Image Classification Android App

 This repository contains an Android app for butterfly image classification.
-The app utilizes a pre-trained model for classifying butterfly images.
+The app utilizes a deep learning model for classifying butterfly images.

 ## Project Structure